 Whilst Notepad++ is not a full WYSIWYG like Adobe Dreamweaver it does offer a fair amount of help to the HTML coder.
-It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code.
+It is well worth your while to have a look at some of the settings as one or two small tweaks can really make a difference to how you code (Cracking HTML in the CAT syllabus has a few more recommendations for improving your HTML).
 Remember: your file must have an .html extension for these features to work.

 The simplest and most important setting to check is Word wrap.
 If it is not activated you code will run off the screen on the right and you will have to scroll horizontally which is a nightmare!
 The Word wrap setting can be activated in the View menu.